ooddle

 Continuous Recovery Tracking

-Whoop's recovery score is one of the better consumer signals for autonomic nervous system status.
-If you train hard, knowing whether to push or pull back is genuinely useful.
+Whoop's recovery score, based on heart rate variability, resting heart rate, and sleep, is one of the better consumer signals for autonomic nervous system status.
+If you train hard, knowing whether your body has actually recovered or whether you should pull back is genuinely useful information that subjective feel often misses.

 Sleep Insights

-The sleep tracking captures duration and approximate sleep stages.
-The trend data over months is more useful than any single night.
+The sleep tracking captures duration, sleep efficiency, and approximate sleep stages.
+The trend data over months is more useful than any single night, and the visualization is clean enough to actually look at over time.

 Where Whoop Falls Short